Ziphil/ZenmlZotica/README.md

 - The structure of the output HTML is relatively simple
 - The spacing between elements can be customized easily by simply overriding CSS

-This packages provide a Zotica processor and some relevant extra utilities.
+If you are interested in how mathematical expressions are rendered, see the [rendering test page](https://ziphil.github.io/ZenmlZoticaDemo/).

+This package provides a Zotica processor and a plugin for a ZenML parser which enables you to embed Zotica expressions in your ZenML documents.

 This is a part of the [ZenML](https://github.com/Ziphil/Zenml) infrastructure.